 Other flavorings – such as bacon, Dairy-free Parmesan Cheese, pine nuts, chorizo, sausage, chard, or nuts.

 Nutrient Comparison of Mashed Potato Alternatives:

-I don’t usually count calories and carbs, however these comparisons are FASCINATING!
-As the chart and graphs show, broccoli and cauliflower are deliciously low in carbs, high in nutrients.
+Which mashed vegetable is healthier?
+I don’t usually count calories and carbs.
+The truth is, I LOVE to eat high-calories foods!
+However, these comparisons are FASCINATING!
+As the charts show, broccoli and cauliflower are deliciously low in carbs, high in vitamins.
 And garnet yam is LOADED with Vitamin A!

 Garnet Yam gets first prize for vitamin A content.
 Broccoli gets second prize for vitamins.
 White potatoes are the LOWEST in vitamins!

 We taste-tested all six alternatives at my Qigong class.
 Every one received enthusiastic reviews!